holepunchto/pear-docs/guide/starting-a-pear-desktop-project.md

 # Starting a Pear Desktop Project

-In preparation for [Making a Pear Application](./making-a-pear-app.md) the following steps outline how to generate, configure, and develop a Pear Desktop Project.
+In preparation for [Making a Pear Desktop Application](./making-a-pear-desktop-app.md) the following steps outline how to generate, configure, and develop a Pear Desktop Project.

 ## Step 1.
 Initialization